skoolkid/skoolkit/sphinx/source/commands.rst

                           standard input, or '0' to use no control file.
 This option may be used multiple times.
     -d SIZE, --defb SIZE  Disassemble as DEFB statements of this size.
-    -e ADDR, --end ADDR   Stop disassembling at this address (default=65536).
+    -e ADDR, --end ADDR   Stop disassembling at this address (default: 65536).
     -H, --hex             Write hexadecimal addresses and operands in the disassembly.
     -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to